umenzi/techtrix_gazebo_assignment/README.md

 - `techtrix_description` contains the model and basic functionality of the TechTrix robot.
   For example, the robot model can be found in the `techtrix_robot` folder.
 - `techtrix_control` contains the ROS code which controls what happens in the simulation.

+# Sensors

+The robot makes use of multiple sensors:

+- Thermal sensor.
+The thermal sensor is used so that the robot can detect whether there are humans too close to the conveyor belt, in which case it will shutdown for emergency reasons.
+- TODO

+## Thermal sensor

+The thermal sensor can be found as the "thermal_link" link object in the techtrix robot URDF model.
+As there is no implementation of a thermal sensor in Gazebo classic, we had to implement our own custom Gazebo plugin, based on the camera sensor's plugin.
+The custom plugin can be found in `gazebo_plugins.xacro`.

+To run it:

+1. Run the gazebo simulation: `roslaunch techtrix_gazebo techtrix.launch`.
+2. Run Rviz: `roslaunch techtrix_gazebo techtrix_rviz.launch`.

+- You should already be able to see a window showing the thermal sensor's output.
+- If you don't, in Rviz, dd a `Camera` display and under `Image Topic` set it to `/techtrix/thermal1/image_raw`.